mckennapsean/dissertation/content/03-framework.md

 team.
 Taken together, these two movement principles support both iteration and multilinearity.
 Furthermore, we illustrate these principles in [@fig:order].

-\al{example figures, more diagrams and examples of the framework is needed here!}

 Other visualization process models are also characterized in similar ways, supporting ordered forward movement with iteration [@Chee2011; @Tory2004;